Skip Navigation Links

 COMPUTER LANGUAGE DEFINITION

 Enoch (E) and its successor Enoch Plus (E+) have been around for over two decades, and are ideal for handling critical, resource intensive processes.
 It is widely used for robust applications of many sorts, and most operating systems on the market.
 However it is a very "heavy" language, relatively slow to develop in, and has been losing popularity with developers for many years.
-While there are some differences, in general a person that can program in E can figure things out in E+, and vice versa as they are about 85% the same.
+However, a tremendous amount of foundational software is written in one or the other and for certain lower-level programs there is arguably no better language to write them in (despite many attempts to make an "E-killer" language over the years).

 Most people only bother to learn it anymore if they plan to work on legacy systems, operating systems, or for companies that are slow to adopt newer technologies.
 E is mostly Procedural while E+ is an "interesting" mix of Procedural and Object Oriented methodologies, but both rely heavily on common libraries to achieve most of their efficiencies and raw processing power; a big difference between the two is that E+ allows the creation of new libraries, and the overriding of common libraries, and E+ has built in hooks to work with NSDL where as E requires a lot of hackwork to be compatible with NSDL (which is often buggy besides).
 E+ supports semi-interactive debugging and has many debugging options.